Hire in Finland

 Getting a Tax Number

-When an individual has moved to Finland, they must visit the nearest service location of the Digital and Population Data Services Agency to register as a resident.
+When an individual moves to Finland, they must visit the nearest service location of the Digital and Population Data Services Agency to register as a resident.
 Once registered in the Population Information System, they will be given a Finnish personal identity code.
 This will be sent by the Immigration Service following the granting of a residence permit or when the right of residence is registered.
-A Finnish personal identity code (henkilötunnus) is a number sequence with 11 characters, formed on the basis of date of birth and gender.
+A Finnish personal identity code (henkilötunnus) is a number sequence assigned to an individual with 11 characters.
+It is formed on the basis of date of birth and gender.

 The Finnish personal identity code is required to be able to obtain an Individual Tax Number (TN) from the Tax Administration.
 The TN is a 12-character string of numbers that does not reveal the individual’s age, sex or date of birth.